PrimeLens/django-notes/drf/DRF.md

 - users list will be https://app.mydomain.com/admin/auth/user/
 - lookouts list will be https://app.mydomain.com/admin/lookout/lookout/

-## Create the profile API
-- from the command line enter the shell<br/>
-  `source ../bin/activate`
-- `python manage.py startapp profiles_api`
-- copy in the models file from  <a href="./profiles_api/models.py">./profiles_api/models.py</a>

-## For a continuation of auth via endpoints and an email server
-- please see private repo aws-notes/aws django/aws_django_auth_anu.md

-## Protecting the endpoint from unauthorized access
+## FIX - Protecting the endpoint from unauthorized access

 Edit `lookout/views.py` and add